 AWS S3 as a service is pretty cheap and probably the most popular one among the rest of the cloud object storage services.
 S3 is most often used as a database backup storage, log storage or even serving static files.
-Although there is a way to check on how much S3 storage you are paying for from the management console, it’s much more faster to do it from the command line though.
-Let’s hope straight into it.
+Although there is a way to check on how much S3 storage you are paying for from the management console, it’s much faster to do it from the command line though.
+Let’s hop straight into it.

 - AWS CLI